Vice-principal: Job description

 Assistant principals aid the principal in the overall administration of the school.
-However, Deputy Principals are higher than Assistant Principals as it will be the DP (Deputy Principal)'s responsibility to step in in case of the Principal's: absence, illness, temporary leave or resignation to step forward as Principal.
+However, deputy principals are higher than assistant principals as it will be the DP (Deputy Principal)'s responsibility step up in case of the principal's absence, illness, temporary leave or resignation to step forward as Principal.
 Some assistant principals hold this position for several years to prepare for advancement to principal jobs; others are career assistant principals.
 They are primarily responsible for scheduling student classes, ordering textbooks and supplies, and coordinating transportation, custodial, cafeteria, and other support services.
 They usually handle student discipline and attendance problems, social and recreational programs, and health and safety matters.
 They also may counsel students on personal, educational, or vocational matters.
 With the advent of site-based management, assistant principals are playing a greater role in ensuring the academic success of students by helping to develop new curricula, evaluating teachers, and dealing with school-community relations—responsibilities previously assumed solely by the principal.
 The number of assistant principals that a school employs may vary, depending on the number of students.